astral-sh/rye/docs/guide/basics.md

 The `rye show` command can print out information about the project's state.
 By just running `rye show` you can see which Python version is used, where the virtualenv is located and more.
-You can also invoke `rye show --installed-deps` to get a dump of all installed dependencies.

 ```
 rye show
-rye show --installed-deps
 ```